 My obsession with stained glass is accompanied by my meticulous approach to paintwork.
 I soon learnt that it would have to be a hobby as no one would pay for the amount of time I spend on my techniques.
 The photos here were projects on my house.

-I do not do “a lick of paint”: I despise that phrase.
+I don’t do “a lick of paint”.
+I despise that phrase.
+I think it undermines the amount of work which is, in my opinion, mostly in the preparation*.
 I properly prepare the surface (stripping paint if necessary) which is the most time consuming part of my method.
-I also apply low tac masking tape around edges to protect glass from splash-back and to ensure a crisp paint line (click here for stimulating video demonstration).

 For wood which will be exposed to water my method consists of five layers of oil based paint.
 I strip (the old paint that is) then: primer, two coats of undercoat, two coats of gloss.